tumbleshack/CarriesCloset/InstallGuide.md

 # Production Instance

-Production app goes on Google Cloud.
+The production app goes on Google Cloud.
 The source code will be built into a Docker container locally, then pushed to a container registry, then deployed.

 ### Pre-requisites
 1. A Google Cloud account